 • When storing the straps after every use store the straps properly.
 Throwing the straps loosely in the back of a truck bed can cause them to become tangled between uses and could also cause the webbing to become damaged if the straps are rubbing against sharp edges.
 You can fix this by storing the ratchet straps in various ways as discussed in our How to store Ratchet Straps Blog post.

 • Make sure to pull the webbing tight by using hand force before tightening by using the ratchet hardware.
-This helps to reduce the chance of excess tie-down webbing becoming jammed inside of the ratchet.
+This helps to reduce the chance of excess tie-down webbing becoming jammed inside the ratchet.

 How Many Ratchet Straps Do I Need?